 A quote from one of our parents to OFSTED, included in their inspection report in November 2010 when all areas of our boarding and pastoral care were rated as 'outstanding'.

 'The quality of pupils’ personal development is excellent, and the school is very successful in its aim of educating the whole person and providing a framework within which individuality may flourish.'
 ISI Inspection Report 2011.

 'Staff and pupil relationships are relaxed, caring and supportive.'
 ISI Inspection Report 2011.

 Please see Inspection Reports for more details.

 Senior pupils are encouraged to take responsibility for the good running of the House.
-Boys live in studies and bedrooms for their early years and then move to their own bedsitters.
+Pupils live in studies and bedrooms for their early years and then move to their own bedsitters.
 The house system has created a vibrant community, in which all participate according to their different natures and abilities.
 The atmosphere in each house is warm and friendly, and house loyalty is strong, fostered by a number of house competitions, mostly in sport, but also in, for example, debating and performing.

-Just under 10% of pupils at Shrewsbury are from overseas.
+Around 15% of pupils at Shrewsbury are from overseas.
 They are happily integrated into the friendships and activities of boarding.
 They give much to the School and the School gives back all that is best in an English education.
 Overseas pupils are required to have a guardian who can provide a home environment and support in the short holidays and school breaks.
 The guardian can be a relative, family friend or when necessary can be arranged via a number of different organisations.
 Parents and guardians are encouraged to take an interest in all that is going on at the School.